 When chemotherapy affects the cells lining the intestine, it can cause diarrhea (watery or loose stools).
 If you have diarrhea that continues for more than 24 hours, or if you have pain and cramping along with the diarrhea, call your doctor.
-In severe cases, the doctor may prescribe a medicine to control the diarrhea.
+In severe cases, the doctor may prescribe a medication to control the diarrhea.
 If diarrhea persists, you may need intravenous (IV) fluids to replace the water and nutrients you have lost.
 Often these fluids are given as an outpatient and do not require hospitalization.
-Do not take any over-the-counter medicines for diarrhea without asking your doctor.
+Do not take any over-the-counter medications for diarrhea without asking your doctor.

 Tips to Help Control Diarrhea

 Some tips that your doctor may recommend include:

 - Drink 8-12 cups of clear fluids a day.
 This will help replace fluids you have lost through diarrhea.
 Clear liquids, such clear broth, sports drinks such as Gatorade, or ginger ale, are best.
 If these drinks make you feel nauseous, try diluting them with water.
 Drink slowly and make sure drinks are at room temperature.
 Let carbonated drinks lose their fizz before you drink them.
 You can also try oral rehydration solutions (adults) or Pedialyte (children).